BradHutchings/Mmojo-Server-v2/docs/103-Build-Environment.md

 ---
 ### Mmojo Share
 A file share that is accessible to all of your build systems will help you coordinate building and packaging.
 It's also a place you can store large downloads, such as `.gguf` model files and GPU SDKs, that can survive rebuilding of your individual build systems.
 I use a CIFS share I host on my main computer and call my Mmojo Share.
+It's mounted at `/mnt/mmojo` on each of my Linux build systems.

 ---
 ### Help is in the Instructions